Beauty and the Beast (1991 film): Sequels

-The success of the film spawned three direct-to-video sequels: Beauty and the Beast: The Enchanted Christmas (1997) and Beauty and the Beast: Belle's Magical World (1998), and Belle's Tales of Friendship (1999), all of which take place in the timeline of the original.
-This was followed by a live-action spin-off television series, Sing Me a Story with Belle.
+The success of the film spawned two direct-to-video sequels: Beauty and the Beast: The Enchanted Christmas (1997) and Beauty and the Beast: Belle's Magical World (1998).
+An alternate continuity film, Belle's Tales of Friendship (1999) was used to promote a live-action alternate continuity television series, Sing Me a Story with Belle.
+Belle’s Tales of Friendship has an animated segment that takes place in the main continuity.